 Key points to becoming a Registered Canadian Reflexology Therapist

 Registered Canadian Reflexology Therapist (RCRT™) is a professional reflexology therapist who is properly trained in the techniques of reflexology and/or specialized protocols and has been tested in the professional application of reflexology.
-RCRT™s are subject to the highest level of competency through the RCRT™ Exam and continuing education and are working within RAC’s Standard of Practice and professional Code of Conduct and ethics The Association ensures that all professionals who bear the federally-trademarked designation of RCRT™, abide by these procedures.
+RCRT™s are subject to the highest level of competency through the RCRT™ Exam and continuing education and are working within RAC’s Scope of Practice, Standard of Practice and professional Code of Conduct and Ethics.
+The Association ensures that all professionals who bear the federally-trademarked designation of RCRT™, abide by these procedures.

 In this aim, we are protecting the profession as well as the public’s interest and safety.

 Some of the Benefits of becoming an RCRT™